Reach Out Today

 Is Farmapram Addictive?

 It can also lead to withdrawal symptoms.
+Withdrawal from Farmapram can lead to severe symptoms, including anxiety, insomnia, and seizures.
+Severe withdrawal symptoms and withdrawal complications may require medical supervision, as they can be serious and potentially life-threatening.
 Some of these, like delirium and psychosis, are unique compared to other benzodiazepines.
 Because Farmapram is based on alprazolam, this is something to keep in mind.
 Because they are from the same generic drug, Xanax withdrawal symptoms are practically identical to those of Farmapram.

 Signs and Symptoms of Farmapram Addiction